samuelkwik/ip/docs/README.md

 ---

 ### Finding a Task
-Need to lookup tasks containing a search term?
+Need to look up tasks containing a search term?
 Find it!

 **Command Syntax:**
 ```